-Though the recent Federal election is now behind us, the continuing uncertainty surrounding the budget deficit negotiations and potential sequestration continues to cause delays in funding and contract awards by government program offices.
-Following passage of the American Taxpayer Relief Act of 2012 in

-January 2013, the potential automatic sequestration was deferred for 60 days.
-Absent additional Congressional action, the sequestration budget cuts will be implemented in March 2013.
-While it is unclear whether sequestration will occur and what the exact impact of it would be, we are continuously reviewing our operations and new pursuits in an attempt to identify those programs that could be at risk so that we can make appropriate contingency plans.
-While we may experience reduced funding on some of our targeted programs, we do not expect the cancellation of any of our major programs.
-Given the strong bipartisan support for the Department of Veterans Affairs, we do not expect significant impact from sequestration to our existing DVA contracts, which currently account for approximately 96 % of our revenue.
+Given the strong bipartisan support for the Department of Veterans Affairs, we do not expect significant impact from sequestration to our existing DVA contracts, which currently account for approximately 97 % of our revenue.
+However, ongoing uncertainty surrounding the budget deficit negotiations and potential sequestration continues to cause delays in funding and contract awards by government program offices.
+Following passage of the American Taxpayer Relief Act of 2012 in January 2013, automatic sequestration was deferred for 60 days, but was implemented in March 2013.
+Further, in March 2013, Congress passed, and the President signed into law, the Consolidated and Further Continuing Appropriations Act of 2013 which extends funding for the operation of all federal agencies through September 30, 2013, subject to the impacts of sequestration, and includes the full year appropriations for the Departments of Defense and Veterans Affairs.
+While it is unclear what the exact impact of sequestration would be, we are continuously reviewing our operations and new pursuits in an attempt to identify those programs that could be at risk so that we can make appropriate contingency plans.
+The continued funding of our customers pursuant to continuing resolutions and the ongoing debate surrounding the proposed federal budget for fiscal 2014, including questions pertaining to the duration and scope of sequestration, create continued budgetary uncertainty for our federal customers, which may result in reduced awards.
+While we may experience reduced funding on some of our targeted programs, we do not expect the cancellation or significant reduction of any of our major programs.